-I was also active in physically-demanding equine sport and ran 3-4 days per week.
+I was also active in physically-demanding equine sports and ran 3-4 days per week.
 I was perimenopausal/menopausal.
 By 2014, I was in post-menopause and in the pre-diabetic range (A1C of 5.7).

 No autoimmunity.
 I probably had a cortisol response from much underfeeding, intermittent fasting, and much activity.
 I tracked blood glucose throughout the day for several years.
-My A1C didn’t really lower significantly but glucose ranges were so narrow that it was assumed that I wasn’t headed for diabetes, given my food choices and activity level.
+My A1C didn’t really lower significantly, but glucose ranges were so narrow that it was assumed that I wasn’t headed for diabetes, given my food choices and activity level.

 By the end of 2018, I had developed chronic forearm tendonitis and both lateral and medial elbow pain from overuse.
 In 2019, I began using the RP app, which gave me a breakdown of macros that were right for me.

 In 2020 I got out of the pre-diabetic range (A1C 5.4).
 I assumed it was because I added back in some carbs.
-I now know that it was more so that I wasn’t underfueling and stressing my body out.
+I now know that it was more so that I wasn’t under-fueling and stressing my body out.

 For 2023, I have plans for two more half-marathons: one near Grand Tetons and one near Yellowstone.
-Hope to get to more runs in other beautiful locations, as I am able.
+Hope to get to more runs in other beautiful locations as I am able.